akobr/mono.me/docs/Platform/Storyteller/binding.md

 ### Syntax

 Binding is triggered whenever a string value starts with the `@` character.
 The whole string is parsed as a single binding expression.
-Four forms are supported:
+Five forms are supported:

 1.  **Path (default source)**: `@path.to.value`
     - Resolves `path.to.value` against the source registered with the `"default"` key.